 When your current website was designed, it could be that your intent was to get as many queries as possible using a contact form.
 Chances are pretty strong that since then, your goals for your website have changed.
 Does your current website have calls to action?
 Does it match your current marketing goals?
 If not, it’s time to think about taking action.

 Also, revisit your content.
-Craft a plan that tells the story of your business, what you have to offer and what you can do for your customers.
-If you need help, working with the right web developer can give the site you’re looking for and perhaps even help with its maintenance, so you can focus on your business.
+Craft a plan that tells the story of your business, what you have to offer, and what you can do for your customers.
+If you need help, working with the right web developer can give you the site you’re looking for and perhaps even help with its maintenance, so you can focus on your business.
 And that business will show a perpetual increase with a current, dynamic website.